increpare/slab-markup/README.md

 var dat = slab.parse(myString)
 ```

-To parse an file, do:
+To parse a file, do:

 ```
 var slab = require("slab-markup)